0xf10e/blog/SaltStack_templating_pillar.rst

 ============================

-As I've mentioned a few times on the `salt users mailing list`_ I like to template my minion pillar data.
+As I've mentioned a few times on the `salt users mailing list`_ I like to template my minions' pillar data.
 When you're using SaltStack you may already have stumbled over the problem that you can't use pillar inside pillar, i.e. use pillar based targeting in you pillar's `top.sls`.